 The spectacular ruins here are the town's original attraction, and Tulum, which means "wall" in Mayan, is still the Yucatán Peninsula's most-visited Mayan site, attracting more than 2 million people annually.
 Even if you couldn't care less about the Maya, the site's location—above a sugar-white beach on an emerald cove—elevates it to the sublime.

-A mile east of town down the Boca Paila road, Tulum's irresistible beach begins.
+A mile east of downtown on the Boca Paila road, Tulum's irresistible beach begins.
 (Technically there's beach all the way from the ruins down to Sian Ka'an, but the coast by the ruins, and south to Zamas restaurant, is a series of rocky coves.
 The endless powder-sand beach you came for is south of the bridge and police checkpoint after Zamas.)
-Miles of magnificent white sand sparkles before the aquamarine waves, backed by Robinson Crusoe-balconied eco-hotels on one side of the narrow road, and tropical hipster restaurants, yoga centers, and the odd spa on the other.
+Miles of magnificent white sand sparkles before the aquamarine waves, backed by Robinson Crusoe–balconied eco-hotels on one side of the narrow road, and tropical hipster restaurants, yoga centers, and the odd spa on the other.

 Tulum at a Glance

-Elsewhere in Caribbean Coast
+Elsewhere in Riviera Maya

 - Felipe Carrillo Puerto

 GREAT AMERICAN VACATION